“Find the good. It’s all around you. Find it, showcase it and you’ll start believing in it.” – Jesse Owens

 20. A life-long smoker, Owens, developed lung cancer and died on March 31, 1980.
 It was said that he smoked a pack a day for years.

-Jesse Owens overcame many obstacles in his life and is celebrated as he emerged victorious against Hitler, who represented an authoritarian racist government.
+Jesse Owens overcame many obstacles and is celebrated as he emerged victorious against Hitler, who represented an authoritarian racist government.
 He proved that no matter what stereotypes are placed upon you, they can be challenged, and great things can be achieved outside of cultural, political, and societal constraints.